 Advises and recommends new technology to deliver programs and services.

 Establishes task groups as necessary.

 Advisory Committee Structure

 The Advisory Committee should be representative of the region and all library types.
 Members act as representatives for the entire region, rather than as agents of their institution.
 Nominations for new members are solicited from the membership, ACITS, the Board, and the staff.

 Terms will normally be three years with the option of continuing to serve.
 A Chair may be selected by Advisory Committee members.

 - Investigate the 360 immersive experience projects (TC3, ESIE/ESLN).

 - Review ACITS and RBDB processes, recommending changes.

 - Monitor virtual reference services.

 - Identify and review emerging technologies and innovations; investigate components for implementation, either regionally, statewide, or within SCRLC's office.
-This could include an ET roundtable, special interest group, or even a focus group.
+This could include an ET roundtable, SIG, or even a focus group.